mikenewbuild/mikefallows/posts/shopify-theme-development-with-esbuild.md

 ## The old way: Theme Kit + CodeKit

 Previously I had developed a workflow using Bryan Jones' [CodeKit](https://codekitapp.com/) app and Shopify's old [Theme Kit](https://github.com/Shopify/themekit) tool.
-Codekit provides a GUI for bundling assets with great defaults without having to resort to using a complex [webpack](https://webpack.js.org/) config like Shopify's [Slate Theme](https://github.com/Shopify/slate).
+CodeKit provides a GUI for bundling assets with great defaults without having to resort to using a complex [webpack](https://webpack.js.org/) config like Shopify's [Slate Theme](https://github.com/Shopify/slate).
 It also allowed me to set up a local server that could proxy to a specific development theme on the store.

 Using Shopify's old Theme Kit tool, I could bundle and minify assets with CodeKit, have them synced to a development theme on Shopify and then CodeKit could refresh the page for me.
 This gave me the closest thing to an ideal local development setup.
 There were some niggles though – one drawback was that the bundling and syncing wasn't instant – so I would need to set a 2-3 second delay on the refresh to allow for the bundled files to be uploaded to Shopify.
 Kudos to CodeKit for including that functionality though.